jnises/llmog/README.md

 - `--timeout=SECONDS`: Request timeout in seconds (default: 10)

 Note that you need a terminal with true color ansi support for this to be useful.

+## TODO

+- Finetune using non-log files to make sure the model doesn't get confused.